 Typically, pets reach their full growth around the following ages:

 Once your puppy or kitten has reached their full growth, you will need to start feeding a diet labelled for 'adults'.
-Pet in this adult phase of life are typically fully grown, but not yet middle aged.
+Pets in the adult phase of life are typically fully grown, but not yet middle aged.
 Apart from dental disease and obesity, this age is typically considered a healthy period in a dog or cat's life.

 Healthy adult diets designed for this phase in life are typically comprised of less calories, protein, calcium, phosphorus, and fat than their previously fed puppy or kitten counterpart.

 Hopefully, these years will go by without too much need for a major diet change!
-You might like to feed a dental food for teeth maintenance, or you may like to give a breed-specific diet to focus on your pet's exact needs.
+You might like to feed a dental food for teeth maintenance or a diet to support the skin and coat or for a sensitive tummy.

 Studies show that nutritional requirements are very similar between adult and 'mature' adult, however the reason for a change in diet are based on risk factor management.
 We know that certain diseases start to develop around this age, so by altering the diet, for example by decreasing caloric intake by 20-30% while still maintaining essential nutritional needs, we can help to slow the aging process and reduce the risk of cancer, renal disease, arthritis and immune-mediated disease.